-- (a) the Project will be completed in accordance with the Application; - (b) all disclosures required to be made by the Applicant under the terms and conditions of the Application and the Guidelines have been fully, plainly and honestly made to the ISO; - (c) the Applicant has not entered and will not enter into or entertain any oral or written agreement or "side deal" regarding financing of the Project without notifying the ISO (other than those disclosed in the Application or otherwise disclosed to and approved by the ISO in writing), nor any oral or written agreement or "side deal" that conflicts with any of the provisions of this Agreement or the Application; - (d) the Applicant has disclosed to ISO, and will continue to disclose to ISO until completion of the Parties' obligations under this Agreement, all material facts, information, agreements and obligations of the Applicant (and, to the best of the Applicant's knowledge, information and belief, of any other party) that materially affects the Project in any manner whatsoever or that could in any way bear upon the eligibility of the Project or the Applicant, regardless of whether such facts or information are specifically requested by ISO in the course of its review of the Application; - (e) no change in the Project budget will be made without the prior written consent of ISO; - (f) there is not now pending nor, to the best of the knowledge of the Applicant, threatened against the Applicant or in respect of the Project, any cause of action or legal proceeding of any kind before any court, tribunal or other competent authority in any jurisdiction in the world; - (g) the Applicant will promptly deliver notice to the ISO of any material adverse change in the financial position of the Applicant that could impair the Applicant's capacity to perform its obligations under this Agreement; - (h) the Applicant will promptly make full disclosure to ISO of any threatened or actual litigation affecting the Project or that may affect the Project; - the Applicant will ensure that all activities funded in part or in whole by the Contribution are carried out in compliance with all applicable statutes, laws, bylaws, regulations, orders, codes, standards, directives and guidelines governing the activities for which funding is being sought, including those related to public health and safety due to the COVID-19 pandemic; - (j) for greater certainty, the Contribution (whether in whole or in part) will not be used for advocacy activities, including lobbying the Government of Canada; and - (k) if the Applicant collects any personal information as part of the Project, it will comply with the Personal Information Protection and Electronic Documents Act and all other applicable data protection and personal information protection laws.
+- (a) the Project will be completed in accordance with the Application; - (b) all disclosures required to be made by the Applicant under the terms and conditions of the Application and the Guidelines have been fully, plainly and honestly made to the ISO; - (c) the Applicant has not entered and will not enter into or entertain any oral or written agreement or "side deal" regarding financing of the Project without notifying the ISO (other than those disclosed in the Application or otherwise disclosed to and approved by the ISO in writing), nor any oral or written agreement or "side deal" that conflicts with any of the provisions of this Agreement or the Application; - (d) the Applicant has disclosed to ISO, and will continue to disclose to ISO until completion of the Parties' obligations under this Agreement, all material facts, information, agreements and obligations of the Applicant (and, to the best of the Applicant's knowledge, information and belief, of any other party) that materially affects the Project in any manner whatsoever or that could in any way bear upon the eligibility of the Project or the Applicant, regardless of whether such facts or information are specifically requested by ISO in the course of its review of the Application; - (e) as of the Effective Date, the Applicant will be in good standing with the ISO, meaning the Applicant does not owe any final reports to the ISO, is not in default, and is not subject to any pending complaints or investigations, under any other agreement with the ISO. - (f) no change in the Project budget will be made without the prior written consent of ISO; - (g) there is not now pending nor, to the best of the knowledge of the Applicant, threatened against the Applicant or in respect of the Project, any cause of action or legal proceeding of any kind before any court, tribunal or other competent authority in any jurisdiction in the world; - the Applicant will promptly deliver notice to the ISO of any material adverse change in the financial position of the Applicant that could impair the Applicant's capacity to perform its obligations under this Agreement; - (i) the Applicant will promptly make full disclosure to ISO of any threatened or actual litigation affecting the Project or that may affect the Project; - (j) the Applicant will ensure that all activities funded in part or in whole by the Contribution are carried out in compliance with all applicable statutes, laws, bylaws, regulations, orders, codes, standards, directives and guidelines governing the activities for which funding is being sought, including those related to public health and safety due to the COVID-19 pandemic; - (k) for greater certainty, the Contribution (whether in whole or in part) will not be used for advocacy activities, including lobbying the Government of Canada; and - (I) if the Applicant collects any personal information as part of the Project, it will comply with the Personal Information Protection and Electronic Documents Act and all other applicable data protection and personal information protection laws.

-1.5 Equity, Inclusion, Anti-Harassment and Privacy
+4.7 Equity, Inclusion, Anti-Harassment and Privacy